|Birth: ||May 28, 1838, Germany|

 Note: The spelling of the Shuster name is sometimes Schuster.
 Issac's gravestone is spelled with the c.
 Most of the census records drop the c.

 On September 12, 1885, the Shuster's sixteen year old daughter, Ida, either knowingly or not, took a lethal dose of strychnine and died.
 She was pregnant by a boarder in his late 20's who was also the town druggist.
 Much specualtion and scandal ensued.
 The Shusters were a beloved family, as were the majority of the Jewish citizens of Farmerville.
 Most of the town sided with the Shusters over the scandal that had cost them their daughter's life.
 Ida was laid to rest in the Jewish section of the Farmerville City Cemetery.
-Her father Isaac would pass away in 1903 and his grave is marked in the same cemetery whereas Ida's is unmarked.
+Her father Isaac passed away in 1903 and his grave is marked in the same cemetery whereas Ida's is unmarked.

 [Genealogical sources: T.D.
 Hudson, Lora Peppers, JewishGen Online Worldwide]